material-components/material-components-ios/contributing/checklist.md

 Components with text elements should allow clients to choose a custom font.
 Each text element should have its own UIFont property.  (titleFont, bodyFont, etc.)

+### Font Themer Support (if necessary)

+If you added any custom font properties, create a font themer that will allow cliets to easily theme the component with a custom type hierarchy.

 ### Safe Area Support (if necessary)